 We strive to build lasting relationships with our customers, and invite them to share their feedback with us through hotlines, suggestion forms, surveys, opinion polls and through social media.
 It is essential that we keep updated of their needs and expectations, and respond to concerns quickly and effectively.
-Members of our Board and senior management also meet residents and commercial tenants face to face, and follow-up action is taken for continued enhancements.
+Members of our Board and senior management also meet residents and commercial tenants face to face, and follow-up for each residential unit before handing over to owners on newly-sold residential units to enhance our quality pledge